iPaper/ipaper.github.io/pages/integration--remote-authentication.md

 Using the Remote Authentication module it's possible to completely secure a Flipbook, while maintaining full control of access validation on the clients' own systems.

+{% include important.html content='Please note that iPaper does not support any 3rd party protocols such as OAuth or Facebook.
+If you're looking to integrate a SSO solution into your flipbook, you'll need you create a custom solution using Token Based Authentication' %}

 ## Authentication Types

 There are two overall mechanisms that allows the user to be granted access to the flipbook.